 Dr. Rahul Mitra

 Rahul Mitra is an assistant professor of organizational communication.
-Prior to obtaining his doctorate from Purdue University, he worked in the news broadcast and public relations fields in India for three and a half years.
+Prior to obtaining his PhD from Purdue University, he worked in the news broadcast and public relations fields in India for three and a half years.
 His scholarship focuses on sustainable business, corporate social responsibility, leadership, career and meaningful work, and organizing for social change.
-He is a mixed methods researcher, employing both qualitative and quantitative methods.
-His work has appeared in peer-reviewed publications such as Environmental Communication, Management Communication Quarterly, Human Relations, Communication Theory, International Journal of Business Communication, Public Relations Review, and Journal of Business Ethics.
+He is a critical-interpretive scholar, and uses primarily qualitative methods, such as ethnography, interviews, focus groups, discourse analysis, and arts-based research.
+His work has appeared in numerous peer-reviewed publications such as Environmental Communication, Management Communication Quarterly, Human Relations, Communication Theory, International Journal of Business Communication, Public Relations Review, and Journal of Business Ethics.

 Awards & Honors